murilogustineli/simplif.ai/simplif.ai_python_sdk/README.md

 <ul><pre><code>key = "1a2b3c4d5e6f7g8h9i0j...."
 ACCOUNT_REGION = 'eastus2'</code></pre></ul>

-1. At the top right of the editor pane, use the ... button to open the menu and select Save to save your changes. <br> The sample client application will use your Computer Vision service to analyze the image found in [Example 1](#store-camera-1jpg)
+10. At the top right of the editor pane, use the ... button to open the menu and select Save to save your changes. <br> The sample client application will use your Computer Vision service to analyze the image found in [Exercise 1](#store-camera-1jpg)

 1. In the Bash shell pane, enter the following commands to run the code:
 	* `python analyze-image.py store-camera-1.jpg`